 Follow us for updates on LinkedIn: https://www.linkedin.com/company/the-rosen-law-firm, on Twitter: https://twitter.com/rosen_firm or on Facebook: https://www.facebook.com/rosenlawfirm/.

 Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 3 each year since 2013.
 Rosen Law Firm has secured hundreds of millions of dollars for investors.
 Attorney advertising.
-Prior results do not guarantee a similar outcome.
+Prior results do not guarantee future outcomes.

 Laurence Rosen, Esq.